lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/eigenvectors-and-eigenvalues.md

 ![Eigenvectors stay on the same span](/_media/3blue-eigenvectors.png)

-These vectors are called the [[Eigenvector]]s.
+These vectors are called the [Eigenvector](permanent/eigenvector.md)s.

-Each Eigenvector has an associated [[Eigenvalue]].
+Each Eigenvector has an associated [Eigenvalue](permanent/eigenvalue.md).
 The Eigenvalue refers to how it stretches or squishes the Eigenvector during the transformation.

 The Eigenvalues can be negative and fractional.